fbpx

 1. Bring Birdwatching Gear

-There are a few things every birdwatcher should gather before heading out:
+Every birdwatcher should gather a few things before heading out:

 • Binoculars, if available